N8WM/replaice.nvim/README.md

 # replaice.nvim

-Replaces only the selected text.
+Rewrite the selected text.

 Replaice is a Neovim plugin for editing prose in Markdown, plain text, and similar files.
-Select some text, describe how you want it changed, and choose the version you prefer.
-Leave the instructions empty when you just want the model to improve it.
+Select some text, optionally describe how you want it changed, and choose the version you prefer.

 https://github.com/user-attachments/assets/89aaad85-759b-4580-badc-3e2a64e08611